LeeMartin77/moodie/README.md

 # Moodie

-Moodie is a web application, designed to help people relationships show their feelings more easily.
+Moodie is a web application, designed to help people in relationships share their feelings more easily.

 ## Shouldn't people just talk?